in

 At the Foot Place a small, bold-patterned or uniquely shaped rug at the foot of the bed to create balance in a small bedroom.

 Doubled Up Layer rugs by placing a smaller rug on top of a larger one for a maximalist style.
-Consider using a sheepskin rug as the top layer for added comfort.
+Consider using a sheepskin as the top layer for added comfort.

-Bedroom Rug Placement: Layout Ideas
+Bedroom Layouts and Rug Ideas

 Of course, you might have a bench by the foot of your bed and two nightstands.
-If this is your bedroom layout, these are the bedroom rug placement options that will surely work.
+If this is your bedroom layout, these are the rug placement options that will surely work.

 At the Foot

-Bedroom rug placement at foot of bed If you are on a budget or you have a small bedroom, one small rug at the foot of the bed is really all you need, especially if you have a bench you wish to keep from sliding.
-To make the most of your small bedroom, go for a bold pattern that catches the eye or go for a round or unique shape to create balance.
+If you are on a budget or you have a small bedroom, one small rug at the foot of the bed is really all you need, especially if you have a bench you wish to keep from sliding.
+To make the most of your small bedroom, go for a bold pattern that catches the eye, or go for a round or unique shape to create balance.

 Doubled Up

-Bedroom rug layout with two layered rugs one on top of another One of our bedroom rug placement ideas is to layer rugs!
+One of our more interesting bedroom rug placement ideas is to layer them!
 It’s perfect if you are a maximalist.
-Start with a larger rug layout, then add a smaller rug on top of it.
+Start with a larger rug layout, then add a smaller covering on top of it.

 Half-on, Half-off

 Tip: Consider the shape and size of your bedroom.
-For a rectangular bedroom, choose a larger rug to cover more of the frequently-traveled floor space in front of the bed.
+For a rectangular bedroom, choose larger rugs to cover more of the frequently-traveled floor space in front of the bed.
 Plus, it will keep your feet warm as you walk around the room and protect your floor from wear and tear.

 Opposite the Bed